whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Soviet East German minister for state security Erich Milke once said, "The [German Democratic Republic] is a state that guarantees its citizens freedom, democracy, and basic human rights."[xxx-stasi east german secret police|the sword of repression] On Human Rights Day, Canadian prime minister Justin Trudeau noted that, "defending human rights and democracy has always been, and will continue to be, a priority for Canada..."[xxx-statement canada prime minister rights] Whether socialist or capitalist, these are simply different forms of market economy that allow politicians to pretend that the workers are free.

-People of healthy cultures -- who currently or in recent times lived in actual freedom -- recognize the truth.
+People of healthy nations -- who currently or in recent times lived in actual freedom -- recognize the truth.
 Sitting Bull said "The life of white men is slavery.
 They are prisoners in their towns or farms."[xxx-griid sitting bull speech] When people are forced to work for others to survive, not allowed to choose their own laws, and not allowed to uphold the laws they obey, widespread selfishness results, and that's what a slave society looks like.

 #### Maintaining Financial Desperation in Market Economies